charmbracelet/glamour/CONTRIBUTING.md

 ## Themes

-New styles need to be implemented in the `styles.go`, and then `go generate ./...` will create the JSON files from it.
+New styles need to be implemented in `styles/<style-name>.go`, and then `go generate ./...` will create the JSON files from it.

 You can look up all references of another theme (e.g. Dracula), and add your